 - Stir the mixture well and pop it back in for another minute.

 - Check to see if the mixture is starting to come together to form a dough.
 When you notice the dough coming together mix it well, then pinch a bit between your fingers (careful – it’s hot) if it’s still sticky, stir it again and pop in back in for another 30 seconds.

 - Keep zapping and stirring until your dough is smooth and not sticky or wet.

-- Allow to cool a little them dump it out for a quick knead.
+- Allow to cool a little them dump it out on a floured surface for a quick knead.

-This makes enough for my three to have a good lump each.
+This recipe makes enough for my four kids to have a good lump each to play with.
 Half this recipe is probably enough for two and more than enough for one.

 When you are done playing you can store the playdough in an airtight container or snap lock bag (try to get all the air out before you seal it).
 It should keep for a few weeks if well sealed.

 Playdough is such a great activity for kids of all ages.
 It’s a great way to develop and refine fine motor skills ready for writing, and there are so many fun ways to create, experiment and explore ideas with playdough.